-Hi, I am originally from Derbyshire and I am 66 years old [as of 2021!], who loves being a Grandma!
-I am lucky to be able to split my time between The Western Isles and Derbyshire.
+Hi, I am originally from Derbyshire and I am 67 years old [as of 2022!], who loves being a Grandma!
+I am lucky to be able to split my time between The Outer Hebrides and Derbyshire.
 I am just really ordinary and cannot reach my leg behind my neck, perform a handstand or stand on my head.
 And I have no wish to!
 I put weight on, I lose it again!

 I started my working life as a shorthand typist aged 16, and very slowly progressed to training as a Counsellor at Derby University and that has been my main work ever since.
 Which has included the training and Supervising of Counsellors for many years.

-I actually began Yoga in my 20's for a short while, but didn't re-discover it again until 2000 when I was recovering from a sudden emergency operation when I was 45.
-I quickly knew I wanted to become a Yoga Teacher and qualified with the British Wheel of Yoga as soon as I could!
+I actually began Yoga in my 20's for a couple of years [1976-1978], but didn't re-discover it again until 2000 and I quickly knew I wanted to become a Yoga Teacher and qualified with the British Wheel of Yoga as soon as I could.

-I have been combining my Therapy work with Yoga classes ever since.
-Both are now Online via Zoom due to the Covid outbreak of 2020.
-I never knew either would work online but they do!
+I now offer both Counselling and Yoga AND Reiki Attunements Online via Zoom due to the Covid outbreak of 2020.
+I never knew all could work online but they do.

-I am Mindful that we can 'Westernise' Yoga too much and so I prefer to stay as true as possible to the ancient concepts and Philosophy of Traditional ancient Yoga.
+I am aware that we can 'Westernise' Yoga too much and so I prefer to stay as true as possible to the ancient concepts and Philosophy of Traditional ancient Yoga.
 All that constant 'hip opening' and sun salutations are not for me anymore!